pragma-org/PDRs/PDR-0003-Accepting-New-Projects/README.md

 ## Decision

-PRAGMA differentiates between two types of projects:

- - PRAGMA Projects: projects that are fully recognized as part of PRAGMA and are part of the PRAGMA GitHub organization.
+PRAGMA currently only knows one type of project, which is a fully recognized project of PRAGMA.
+These projects are part of the PRAGMA GitHub organization.
- - PRAGMA Incubating Projects: projects that are not yet part of PRAGMA but are in the process of joining.
- - PRAGMA Retired projects: projects that are retired from PRAGMA.

 This PDR only describes the process of "direct acceptance" of a new project through the board.
+"Direct acceptance" means, that the board will review the proposed project and accepts it by a vote.

 ### Direct acceptance of new projects